You are here

 Tip: While some businesses can be successful with this strategy – think online retailers who can take advantage of cost-cutting like drop-shipping – it can be difficult to maintain this approach.
 Why?
 Because every cost component must be constantly monitored and adjusted.
 It also exposes a business to pricing wars.
 Competitors can match the lower price, leaving both sides out in the cold.

 What pricing strategies have worked for your small business?
-Leave a comment below or discuss them on the SBA Community Discussion Board.
+Leave a comment below or discuss them below.

 About the Author: